Galeria-Kaufhof/jsonhomeclient/README.md

 When your application retrieves some information from this jsonhomeclient, the cached json home documents are used so that there'll be no network roundtrip.

 This library was built for Play!
-Framework projects and uses [Play's WS client](https://www.playframework.com/documentation/2.3.x/ScalaWS) and [Play's JSON library](https://www.playframework.com/documentation/2.3.x/ScalaJson).
+Framework 2.3.x projects and uses [Play's WS client](https://www.playframework.com/documentation/2.3.x/ScalaWS) and [Play's JSON library](https://www.playframework.com/documentation/2.3.x/ScalaJson).

+If you're looking for the Play 2.4.x version check out the [master branch](https://github.com/Galeria-Kaufhof/jsonhomeclient).

 ## Installation